alex-nehls/rolland/docs/source/how_to/variation.rst

 Apply Structural Disorder
 =========================
-Structural disorder in railway tracks can significantly affect the vibration characteristics of the track (see :cite:`mantel2024`).
+Structural disorder in railway tracks can significantly affect the vibration characteristics of the track (see :cite:t:`mantel2024`).
 This example demonstrates how to set up and run a basic simulation using the Rolland library to calculate the frequency response of different railway tracks with varying structural properties.

-:note: This example only determines the track response and the TDR (Track Decay Rate) for a single excitation point.
+.. note:: This example only determines the track response and the TDR (Track Decay Rate) for a single excitation point!
+            It is recommended to average the results over multiple excitation points to obtain a more accurate representation of the track's response.

 .. code-block:: python
   :caption: Python Code